westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 ## *scsi_debug*

-The *scsi_debug* kernel module can be used to create emulated ZBC SCSI disks with memory backing used to store data written to sectors.
-Since memory is used as a backing store, creating large disks requires a host with a large amount of DRAM.
-Furthermore, the data written to the emulated device does not survive the device destruction or a host reboot.
+The *scsi_debug* kernel module can be used to create emulated ZBC SCSI disks that use memory backing used to store data, which is written to sectors.
+Because this method uses memory as a backing store, the creation of large disks requires a host with a large amount of DRAM.

+!!!
+Note

+    This method stores sector data using volatile memory.
+This means that the data written to the emulated device will not survive the device's destruction and the data written to this emulated device will not survive a host reboot.

 ### Creating an Emulated ZBC Disk

 *scsi_debug* ZBC disks can be created using *modprobe* with arguments.
-Below is an example to create a 16GiB capacity host managed ZBC disk with 64MiB zones and 32 conventional zones.
+The following is an example that creates a host managed ZBC disk with 16GiB capacity, 64MiB zones, and 32 conventional zones.

 ```plaintext
 # modprobe scsi_debug \